NI talks issues explained: flags, parades, the past and welfare reform

 It is believed that dealing with the legacy and aftermath of Northern Ireland's Troubles will be the most difficult issue to resolve.

 More than 3,500 people died during the Troubles, and in almost 3,300 cases there were no prosecutions.

-A Historical Enquiries Team (HET) was set up to investigate unsolved Troubles murders, but has itself proved controversial.
+A Historical Enquiries Team (HET) was set up to review investigations of unsolved Troubles murders, but has itself proved controversial.